mrjones2014/smart-splits.nvim/README.md

 # smart-resize.nvim

 Smart, directional Neovim split resizing.
 Think about split resizing in terms of up, down, left, and right edge movements.
+Extremely lightweight, weighing in at less than 100 lines of code.

 ![demo](./demo.gif)